Duality-Workshop/DWRenderer/README.md

 Just download the demo.zip archive and launch the executable (Windows only)

-Not sure if he compiling.
+Not sure if the project can be compile.
 I work on a new engine starting from scratch.
 Always for personnal experiments. :)